Fred Lewis: Toronto Blue Jays

 On April 16, 2010, Lewis was traded to the Toronto Blue Jays.
 Lewis had a somewhat successful stay with Toronto, batting first in the batting order on a regular basis with a .276 batting average.

 On December 3, 2010, the Blue Jays declined to tender a contract to Lewis prior to the non-tender deadline, thereby making him a free agent.

 Cincinnati Reds

-On January 10, 2011, it was announced that Lewis signed with the Cincinnati Reds to a 1-year $900,000 deal.
+On January 10, 2011, it was announced that Lewis had signed a one-year, $900,000 contract with the Cincinnati Reds.
+In 81 appearances for the Reds, he batted .230/.321/.317 with three home runs, 19 RBI, and two stolen bases.
+On September 1, Lewis was removed from the 40-man roster and sent outright to the Triple-A Louisville Bats.
 He elected free agency on October 27.

-Cleveland Indians

-Lewis signed a minor league contract with the Cleveland Indians on January 19, 2012, which included an invitation to the Indians' spring training camp.
-On April 2, Lewis was released by the Indians.

 New York Mets

+Lewis signed a minor league contract with the Cleveland Indians on January 19, 2012, which included an invitation to the team's spring training camp.
+On April 2, Lewis was released by the Indians, prior to the start of the season.

 On April 25, 2012, Lewis signed a minor league contract with the New York Mets.
-On September 3, 2012, the Mets selected the contract of Lewis as rosters expanded in September.
-He posted a .150/.320/.150 in 25 plate appearances over 18 games and was then outrighted off the 40-man roster on October 16, 2012, and opted to become a free agent.
+On September 3, the Mets selected the contract of Lewis as rosters expanded.
+He posted a .150/.320/.150 in 25 plate appearances over 18 games.
+Lewis was then outrighted off of the 40-man roster on October 16, and opted to become a free agent.